-OREGONIAN NEWS BUREAU, Washngton, May 25.-If Indian Commissioner Jones, upon his return to Washingon, carries out the recommendations of Inspector Charles F. Nesier and Supervisor M. F. Holland, who have been inquiring into the affairs at the Chemawa Indian School, he will reprimand, but not dismiss, Superintendent Potter for the loose maner in which he has conducted the school and for direct violation of departmental regulations.
-The report of the inspecting officials, which came to hand today, will not be acted upon until In-Commissioner Jones returns to Washington.
+OREGONIAN NEWS BUREAU, Washngton, May 25.-If Indian Commissioner Jones, upon his return to Washingon, carries out the recommendations of Inspector Charles F. Nesfer and Supervisor M. F. Holland, who have been inquiring into the affairs at the Chemawa Indian School, he will reprimand, but not dismiss, Superintendent Potter for the loose maner in which he has conducted the school and for direct violation of departmental regulations.
+The report of the inspecting officials, which came to hand to day, will not be acted upon until In-Commissioner Jones returns to Washington.
 Secretary Hitchcock will probably carry out any recommendation made by the Commissioner.

-The inspecting officials are convinced that while Potter has been guilty of serious misconduct he has not acted with any view to increasing his personal gain, and further, has not appropriated any funds to his personal use All money passing 'though his hands was expended at Chemawa School and CHEYENNE, Wyo., May 25.-The aramie County Democratic County convention met here today and elected for the benefit of the school, although ometimes in ways not authorized by the department.
-The report also shows delegates to the State Convention, in-structed for William R. Hearst for President.
-Laramie County is the principal county in the state, and the Democratic leaders at the capital here say that its action will be followed by that there is nothing in the charge that he withheld money from the chil dren of his school, watch they earned under the outing system.
-All the money these children exraed was paid over to every of a county in the state and that the Wyoming delegation to the National Convention will be instructed them.
+The inspecting officials are convinced

+that while Potter has been guilty of serious misconduct he has not acted with any view to increasing his personal gain, and further, has not appropriated any funds to his personal use All money passing 'though his hands was expended at Chemawa School and for the benefit of the school, although ometimes in ways not authorized by the department.
+The report also shows that there is nothing in the charge that he withheld money from the chil dren of his school, watch they earned under the outing system.
+All the money these children exraed was paid over to them.
 Mr. Potter did not withhold any of it or make personal use of the funds of the children or of Government money.